 MBL continues to pursue a deposit strategy that is consistent with the core liquidity management principle of achieving diversity and stability of funding sources.
-The strategy is focused on growing the retail deposit base, which generally represents a more stable and reliable source of funding and reduces MBL's reliance on wholesale funding markets.
+The strategy is focused on growing the Banking & Financial Services Group deposit base, which generally represents a more stable and reliable source of funding and reduces MBL's reliance on wholesale funding markets.